KxtR-27/LowLevelGraphic/README.md

    - Each key changes the background color to a new color.
 4. When a bound key is pressed, the screen color changes.

+### "Fractal App"
+1. A triangle polygon is constructed.
+2. A scale and rotation are initialized.
+3. Each draw...
+   1. Center the triangle on the screen
+   2. Scale it and multiply scale by scale factor
+   3. Rotate it and increment rotation factor
+4. And repeat

 ## Quick Analysis of what I Learned

 As the project is not yet finished, I cannot yet provide this analysis.